cyberforge1/aws-etl-pipeline/README.md

 - [ ] Add support for multiple data formats (e.g., CSV, Parquet) and dynamic schema handling.

 ## Learning Highlights
+- Using modular steps to build more complex cloud infrastructure
 - Setting up and configuring AWS Glue for ETL tasks
 - Using Terraform to provision AWS resources and automate IaC
 - Implementing event-driven architectures with EventBridge and SQS